icann/resolver-testbed/auto/README.md

 `ansible.cfg` file to reflect those changes, or point to a different one with the `ANSIBLE_CONFIG` environmnet variable.

+### Destroying VMs

+- `vagrant destroy` destroys everything; you can specify specific VMs if needed and the additional `-f` option gets rid of the confirmation.
+- If cloning is used (by default currently), the master VM needs to be manually deleted from VirtualBox as well.
+- Vagrant keeps downloaded boxes around.
+To free disk space check which ones are currently there with `vagrant box list` and remove with `vagrant box remove ...`.
+- If cloning is used (by default currently), and the VM is not part of VirtualBox but Vagrant still has the initial box around it keeps some information around and older Vagrant versions may complain that the master VM is not present.
+To solve this, manually remove `~/.vagrant.d/boxes/<box>/<version>/virtualbox/master_id`

 ## TODO

 - [DONE] Compile the resolver software in parallel on the resolvers-vm with Ansible